alekhya-relangi/FTL/README.md

-## A Django application with User and ActivityPeriod models with an API to serve that data in the json format.
+## Django application with User and ActivityPeriod models with an API to serve that data in the json format.

 ### The biggest reason to use Django REST Framework is because it makes serialization so effortless!